DmitriyStepanov601/Weather/README.md

 # Weather

-This application allows the user to get information about the weather in their city / country by entering in the field of their city or by pressing a button to get the user's location.
+This application allows the user to get information about the weather in their city/country by entering in the field of their city or by pressing a button to get the user's location.

 ![2022-01-02_17-34-09](https://user-images.githubusercontent.com/61186198/147920104-c425b47f-cdac-4b34-9f8d-ef1b1403a4cd.png)